PepikVaio/reMarkable_Diacritics_CS/README.md

 ### Help
 Ideally, set a shortcut for tapping the back of the iPhone.
+Create issues if you find a problem.

 [![YouTube](https://img.shields.io/badge/video-YouTube-red)](https://youtu.be/11kzIVPvCu0?si=rPG1BSNr1YD6hQeM)

-## Pomoc
-Create issues if you find a problem.

 ## Version history